 - Complete the Academic Action Plan form.

-- Submit your responses to the Academic Action Plan electronically (the form is emailed to the adviser) or complete the printable form and send it to your adviser.
+- Submit your responses to the Academic Action Plan (the form is emailed to the adviser).

-- Discuss your situation/Academic Action Plan answers with your adviser in person or on the telephone.
+- Discuss your situation/Academic Action Plan with your adviser in person or via Zoom.

 - LionPATH hold will be released.